exoplanetsdk/2ES_target_selection/README.md

 A Python pipeline for generating a homogeneous stellar target list for the 2ES spectrograph, primarily utilizing Gaia DR2 and DR3 catalogs.

-## Features
+## Highlights

 - Automated querying of Gaia DR2/DR3 catalogs
-- Additional stellar parameters from other catalogs
+- Additional stellar parameters from other catalogs (CELESTA, Vizier V/117A)
-- Automated bright neighbor detection
+- Bright neighbor detection
+- **Automated RV precision calculations**
-- Habitable zone and RV precision calculations
+- Habitable zone calculations
 - Mass detection limits calculations
 - Cross-matching with other catalogs